syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/VS2010-Designer-support.md

-   > Note: Ensure that the grid is assigned with an ItemsSource.
+   N> Ensure that the grid is assigned with an ItemsSource.